dbojan/howto/README.md

 ## How to create fillable pdf forms for free:

--Use Libre office.
+- Use Libre office.
--Start Libre office Draw
+- Start Libre office Draw
--View/Toolbars/Form Controls
+- View/Toolbars/Form Controls

--Click on 'Design Mode', looks like a triangle.
+- Click on 'Design Mode', looks like a triangle.
--If 'Form control wizard' is on, turn it off
+- If 'Form control wizard' is on, turn it off
--You can add regular text, text box, check box, radio button ...
+- You can add regular text, text box, check box, radio button ...
--Select export to pdf, enable 'pdf form' option.
+- Select export to pdf, enable 'pdf form' option.
--You can edit 'Tab Order' by right click and select 'Control Options'
+- You can edit 'Tab Order' by right click and select 'Control Options'